scalacenter/course-management-tools/docs/getting_started.md

 ### The naive approach to CMT

-When faced with the problem of maintaining a series of exercises, one approach that people who are familiar with version control software such as git apply is to maintain the exercises as a series of commits in a git repository.
+When faced with the problem of maintaining a series of exercises, one approach applied by people who are familiar with version control software such as git, is to maintain the exercises as a series of commits in a git repository.

 Imagine we have a 16-exercise course —let's label it as version 1.0— in a git repository as depicted here: